 Thrifty Tip: Most major airlines ditched change fees throughout the pandemic, letting travelers change or cancel their flights for free – so long as you don't buy the cheapest basic economy fares.
 That means if you change your mind later, you can simply change your flight or cancel it for a voucher.

-If you don’t have the time to commit to searching for cheap fares frequently, we’ve got you covered.
+If you don't have the time to commit to searching for cheap fares frequently, we've got you covered.
 Get instant alerts to the hottest domestic and international flight deals, mistake fares, and award sales we find with our Thrifty Traveler Premium service.
 We find flight deals seven days a week, 365 days a year.
-And we’re already seeing deals for travel into winter 2024.
+And we're already seeing deals for travel throughout the rest of the year and into spring 2025.

 Want to know when we find flight deals from your home airport?
 Join Thrifty Traveler Premium

-But when you are shopping on your own, it’s important that you’re using the best search engine possible.
-And there’s one tool that stands above the rest.
+But when you are shopping on your own, it's critical to use the best search engine possible.
+And there's one tool that stands above the rest.

 The No. 1 Tool You Should Use to Search